 Hydro-bath process

-When you are using a hydro-bath you should consider the following process to ensure bathing is carried out effectively.
+When you are using a hydro-bath, you should consider the following steps to ensure that the bathing is carried out effectively.

-1. Wear appropriate PPE this will include aprons, earmuffs, and sturdy shoes such as boots.
+- Wear appropriate PPE, which will include aprons, earmuffs, and sturdy shoes such as boots.

-2. Be prepared by collecting all the resources you need including the correct shampoos (medicated, natural, or normal), conditioners, towels and a dryer if using.
+- Be prepared by collecting all the resources you need, including the correct shampoos (medicated, natural, or normal), conditioners, towels and a dryer if using.

-4. Fill hydro bath chamber according to instructions with warm water and a small amount of shampoo
+- Fill the hydro bath chamber according to instructions with warm water and a small amount of shampoo.

-5. Close lid to water chamber and place nonslip mat down on the bottom.
+- Close the lid to the water chamber and place the nonslip mat down on the bottom.

-6. Collect the animal and place them into the hydrobath, secure animals to either the side of the hydrobath or the wall and slide entrance closed.
+- Collect the animals and place them into the hydrobath, secure animals to either the side of the hydrobath or the wall and slide entrance closed.

-7. Start Hydrobath and wash the animal avoiding contact with the head area especially the eyes and ears.
+- Start Hydrobath and wash the animal, avoiding contact with the head area, especially the eyes and ears.

 Once you have finished bathing and drying the animal, you will need to ensure the hydro-bath and drying area have been properly cleaned.
-The post bathing cleaning process is fairly straight forward as outlined in the following process.
+The post-bathing cleaning process is fairly straightforward forward, as outlined in the following process.

-2. Clean out Hydrobath with hospital grade disinfectant and dispose of all fur as per relevant legislative requirements.
+- Clean out Hydrobath with hospital-grade disinfectant and dispose of all fur as per relevant legislative requirements.

-4. Report any aspect of the hydro-bath that is not in working order or damaged to the supervisor.
+- Report any aspect of the hydro-bath that is not in working order or that has caused damage to the supervisor.
 If necessary, consult the manufacturer and arrange for repair.
 Ensure you have documented this in the damaged equipment register.

 Watch